bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--1 rabbit.
                1 onion stuck with 6 cloves.
-               2†oz. of butter or dripping.
+               2‡Ø∫. of butter or dripping.
-               1†oz. of flour.
+               1‡Ø∫. of flour.
-               1Ω pint of water or stock.
+               1Ì†∞int of water or stock.
                Pepper and salt to taste.

 _Method._--Cut the rabbit into neat joints, and fry them in a stewpan in